admaloch/react-movie-search/README.md

 # React-movie-search

-<b>About this Project:</b><br/>
+<h2>About the Project:</h2>
-This project is a reconstruction of a [movie search app project](https://github.com/admaloch/js-movie-search) initially developed with vanilla JS.
+<p>This project is a reconstruction of a [movie search app project](https://github.com/admaloch/js-movie-search) initially developed with vanilla JS.
 It allows the user to search for movies, TV shows, or both, utilizing movie data from the OMDB API.
-The primary goal of this project was to practice my React and TypeScript skills.
+The primary goal of this project was to practice my React and TypeScript skills.</p>

 <b>Technologies Used:</b><br/>
 --<b>React</b><br/>